Have you lost an item on public transport in the Netherlands? Here is a review of contact information for the main Dutch transport companies.

 Fill in the date of loss and location, type of item and your personal details and go from there.

 GVB has a lost and found process described here.
 Basically all found items are collected and the next morning are brought to the lost and found desk to be registered.
 Items are placed on the GVB iLost portal by 1400 the next day.

 You can see GVB lost items listed here.
-If you see your item you can click “This item is mine” and you need to describe the item in detail to prove you are the rightful owner.
+If you see your item you can click “claim item” and you need to describe the item in detail to prove you are the rightful owner.
 Once ownership is confirmed you can either make an appointment to pick up the item or get it shipped to your home address at cost.

 Connexxion Buses Lost Property

 Connexxion runs various bus services around the Amsterdam region including the 397 Amsterdam Airport Express.

 Connexxion also uses a similar process to GVB.
 Lost items will be uploaded to the iLost portal here within 1-7 days, so you may need some patience to see if your item turns up there.
 Connexxion states not to contact them directly but wait for the item to appear on iLost.

 EBS runs regional bus services which service the Waterland area just north of Amsterdam.